StrangeBeeCorp/docs/docs/thehive/configuration/configure-authentication-cassandra-elasticsearch.md

 ### Step 1: Stop your services

-First, we need to stop your running services in the following order to avoid data corruption:
+First, stop your running services in the following order to avoid data corruption:

 1. Stop TheHive service